dcorrada/POWERSHELL/AutoMigration/README.txt

 4) Once data migration has terminated, on the source computer disable sharing on the volume C: (Unshare.ps1)

 TODO:
-* support for Virtula Machines
+* support for virtual machines
 * support for domain users